 Law Schools Are Focused on New Revenue Streams, Not Solutions to Systemic Challenges

 Most law school Deans pay considerable attention to new revenue streams to stanch their fiscal bleeding.
-While this is understandable, it does not address the underlying systemic challenges their schools face— educational structure/curricula; an unsustainable economic model; outmoded faculty configuration including preference for PhD’s, not practitioners and relegation of adjuncts (practitioners) to marginal status and pay.
+While this is understandable, it does not address the underlying systemic challenges their schools face— educational structure/curricula; an unsustainable economic model; outmoded faculty configuration including preference for PhD’s, not practitioners, and relegation of adjuncts (practitioners) to marginal status and pay.
 This short-term fiscal fix does nothing to advance the interests of students, alums in need of upskilling, providers, clients, and society at large.

 It’s past time for law schools to accept a measure of responsibility for the profession’s failing grades on addressing the access to justice crisis, improving the profession’s woefully low net promoter score, reducing the exorbitant cost and staggering debt burden of legal education, providing graduates with training for law in the digital age, and offering more effective career services that commence upon matriculation and continue throughout grads’ professional careers.
 Legal education must not end with a diploma; it should be a lifetime collaboration between the institution and alumni/ae.
 The foundation of the compact should be a commitment to prepare grads to advance the interests of clients, society, and the rule of law.